Can You Spot 10 Signs of a Childish Adult?

 How can you assess if an adult functions emotionally more like a child?

-As a therapist who works primarily with couples, I have learned that almost any client can look reasonably adult when I meet with him or her individually.
+As a therapist who works extensively with couples, I have learned that almost any client can look reasonably adult when I meet with him or her individually.

 By contrast, seeing the same therapy client in a couple therapy session where spouses are interacting gives me vastly more data.
 Mistaken, immature and pathological behaviors all become very visible.
 I see then the extent to which each partner's actions are rude, hurtful or even dangerously childish--or calm, respectful, and maturely adult.